karthymani58/Assignment/README.md

 ### 1. Descriptive Statistics
 * Calculated the **Total Price** of all products using `SUM`.
-* Counted the total number of products using `COUNT`.
+* Counted the total number of products using `COUNTA`.
 * Determined the **Average, Minimum, and Maximum** product prices using `AVERAGE`, `MIN`, and `MAX`.

 ### 2. Logical & Conditional Functions